InfoELSBIotEcoSystem/openBOS-API-Doc/content/60_references/_index.md

 # References

-The following chapters give an overview of the objects and tags.
+The following chapters gives link to some extra references or tool.